whitneyburton/portfolios/students/1608-back/matt-demarteau/20160201-matt-demarteau-M4.md

 *   [GitHub URL](https://github.com/MDes41/quantified-self)
 *   [Original Assignment](http://backend.turing.io/module4/projects/quantified-self)

 Quantified Self is a project built in JavaScript and html only hosted on GitHub pages.
 The time scope of the project was two weeks worked on in a group of two while balancing other responsibilities.
 We built an application to record calories for each day’s foods and exercises.
 Each day has a goal to hit and each day can be recorded separately.
-The project tested our strength of JavaScript and jQuery to sort different foods, filter different foods and update without updating the DOM.
-I enjoyed working on this project and thought felt it was a great introduction to testing our abilities to write JavaScript.
+The project tested our strength of JavaScript, jQuery, and local browser storage to sort different foods, filter different foods, and update foods and calories without updating the DOM.
+I enjoyed working on this project and thought it was a great introduction to testing our abilities to write JavaScript.

 Assessed By: Jeff